Sintraconsulting/pimcore-webhooks/README.md

 ![](assets/WebSiteSettings.png?raw=true)

-To use the tests you need to specify a valid url.
+To run the tests you don't need to create any webhooks or classes, these will be created automatically, you just have to initialize the testURL attribute with a valid url.